 If you’re cruising to Pomene Bay, try to be in one of the first groups of passengers to tender ashore so that you can get a good spot on the beach or by the pool.
 Sinfonia carries 2,600 passengers after her recent refit and refurbishment, and Musica will carry a similar number, so that beach can get crowded later in the day when the rest of the passengers wake up and finish breakfast.

 So mid-morning to the afternoon is the best time to enjoy the beach before heading out on the booked excursions.
-We’d recommend kayaking in the bay because the snorkeling, although replete with the chance of seeing amazing marine life, will mostly likely consist of a lot of murky water because of the strong currents common to this stretch of sea.
+We’d recommend kayaking in the bay, because the snorkelling, although replete with the chance of seeing amazing marine life, will most likely consist of a lot of murky water because of the strong currents common to this stretch of sea.

 There are eight different shore excursions offers at Pomene Bay, including snorkeling, kayaking, paddle boarding, and a hotel ruin tour.